Field Mill: The home of Mansfield Town

-The current owner John Radford confirmed, when announcing the stadium-purchase in 2012, that a clause in the sale precluded any use except for sports events.
+The owner John Radford confirmed, when announcing the stadium-purchase in 2012, that a clause in the sale precluded any use except for sports events.

 Stands

 The Ian Greaves Stand – formerly known as the West Stand, is the largest with upper and lower tiers, and executive seating.
 The stand has a capacity of 5,417 (2,764 in the upper tier, and 2,509 in the lower tier).
 The dugouts were moved to the front of this stand in late 2016, following a request from then-new manager Steve Evans, although this impeded the view of the lower-tier seats (Block D & E).

 Quarry Lane End – behind the South goal, housing the home fans, with a capacity of 1,968.
 The players' tunnel is in the corner of this stand adjacent to the old West Stand.

 North Stand – behind the opposite goal from the Quarry Lane End, this was traditionally the home terrace although safety issues meant this would swap with the Quarry Lane End and become the away stand.
 Capacity of 1,910.

-Bishop Street Stand – this stand, which runs along the side of the pitch opposite the old West Stand, was condemned prior to 2006 and is boarded up to prevent access.
+Bishop Street Stand – this stand, which runs along the side of the pitch opposite the old West Stand, was condemned prior to 2006 and was boarded up to prevent access.
 Mansfield District Council gave planning consent for redevelopment in 2002.
-There are plans to build a new 2,800 capacity stand including new dressing rooms and television facilities, but no developments have occurred.
+There were old plans to build a 2,800 capacity stand including new dressing rooms and television facilities.

+In 2024, needing additional fan capacity, Mansfield Town FC took on a new director, Mansfield-based businessman Sid Pepper who has a lifelong background in structural steel fabrications.
+Pepper has overseen renovation of the existing stand and terracing, albeit on a smaller scale than planned due to limited site dimensions, ground-stability problems and compliance with local Safety Advisory Group (SAG) requirements.
+Pepper released several video updates on the club's YouTube channel; as of January 2025, foundation problems had to be overcome needing pilings before new concrete could be poured to achieve new foundations, one-level floors, a toilets suite and also ensure adequate-width access corridors.

+In August 2025, after creating a new floor structure and installation of seating for 727 spectators, the stand opened early in the 2025–2026 season.